I’m Saved! What Comes Next?

 “I exhort you therefore, brothers, through the compassions of God to present your bodies a living sacrifice, holy, well pleasing to God, which is your reasonable service.”

-Be transformed: a lifelong process
+Be transformed: A lifelong process

 “Transformation is the inward, metabolic process in which God works to spread His divine life and nature throughout every part of our being, particularly our soul, bringing Christ and His riches into our being as our new element and causing our old, natural element to be gradually discharged.
 As a result, we will be transformed into His image (2 Cor.
 3:18), that is, conformed to the image of the firstborn Son of God as His many brothers (Rom.
 8:29).
 Thus we will be suitable for the building up of His Body.”

-As we allow God’s life as the living water to saturate us and spread in us, we too are being transformed.
+As we allow God’s life as living water to saturate us and spread in us, we too are being transformed.
 But this incredible transformation takes place in our soul, with all the elements of who Christ is!

 Cooperate with God to be transformed

-- Calling on the name of the Lord—whether loudly or quietly, we can call on the Lord to contact and enjoy Him throughout the day.
+- Calling on the name of the Lord—whether loudly or quietly, we can call on the Lord Jesus to contact and enjoy Him throughout the day.